 Choose Rhinehart Finishing

-As part of our comprehensive powder coating capabilities, Rhinehart Finishing follows an extensive pretreatment protocol that goes above and beyond the industry standard.
-In fact, we use a zinc phosphate cleaning system that is certified by the Department of Defense and approved for military applications.
-This level of protection can potentially extend the life of your equipment and enable it to withstand the wear and tear of repeated operation.
+As part of our comprehensive powder coating capabilities, Rhinehart Finishing follows an extensive TT-C-490 Type I pretreatment protocol that goes above and beyond industrial powder coating standards.
+In fact, we use a zinc phosphate coating system that is certified by the Department of Defense and approved for TACOM-grade military applications.
+This level of corrosion protection can potentially extend the life of your equipment and enable it to withstand the wear and tear of repeated operation.
+From military and defense applications to heavy trucks and construction equipment, our zinc phosphate pretreatment ensures the best overall results for our customers across multiple industries.
+This enhances our capabilities in powder coating for manufacturing equipment and many other applications.